Britain's FTSE lags euro zone peers

 Guy Foster, head of research at Brewin Dolphin.

-hitting a new 11-day high as it extended gains from Monday, when
+GMT, hitting a new 11-day high as it extended gains from Monday,

 The index lagged the blue-chip Euro STOXX 50,